All About Lamayuru Monastery

 But whatever the history of Lamayuru be, one thing is certain and that’s the beauty, peace, and amusing things to enjoy around the place.
 But some legends do have in them that at the time of establishment, Lamayuru had 5 structures in total but only one remains today.
 Also, currently, the monastery houses approximately 300 monks.

-What you should not miss out in Lamayuru Monastery
+What you should not miss out on in Lamayuru Monastery?

 - Naropa’s Cave